InsertKoinIO/koin/docs/reference/koin-core/modules.md

 ## Overriding definition or module (before 3.1.0)

-Koin won't allow you to redefinition an already existing definition (type,name,path ...).
-You will an an error if you try this:
+Koin won't allow you to redefine an already existing definition (type,name,path ...).
+You will get an error if you try this:

 ```kotlin
 val myModuleA = module {